DinisCruz/Book_Hacking_Portugal/content/Draft-notes/open-source-developement-model.md

+---
+layout: default
+title: Open Source development Model for PT companies
+type: draft
+---

-## Open Source development Model for PT companies
+### Open Source development Model for PT companies

 * supported by regular purchases from Government and Companies
 * create market for hacking/pentest/code-review services, based on requirement that all code created and used in PT needs to be tested